Suns snap 11-game skid in San Antonio, topple Spurs 103-99

 TIP-INS

-Suns: Former Spurs player and assistant coach Monty Williams received a warm ovation when he was introduced before the game.
+Suns: Williams, a former Spurs player, executive and assistant, received a warm ovation when he was introduced before the game.
 Williams played for San Antonio from 1996-98, was a coaching staff intern in 2005 and returned to serve as the team’s vice president of basketball operations in 2017 and ’18. … Phoenix was plus-18 in the second quarter, its third highest differential in any quarter this season.

 Spurs: Mills has made 100 3-pointers in a season for the sixth time with the Spurs, second only to Danny Green’s seven seasons. … DeMarre Carroll was inactive, wearing a purple suit with white stripes as he sat behind the Spurs’ bench.
 Carroll has played in only 15 games this season since signing as a free agent in the offseason. … Phoenix held San Antonio to 16 points in the second quarter Dec.
 14, but the Spurs won that game in overtime, 121-119.